modular-magician/terraform-provider-google-beta/website/docs/r/compute_public_advertised_prefix.html.markdown

 * `shared_secret` -
   Output Only.
-The shared secret to be used for reverse DNS verification.
+The shared secret to be used for reverse DNS verification. public_advertised_prefix_update_get_.fingerprint.go

+* `fingerprint` -
+  Output Only.
+Fingerprint of this resource.
+A hash of the contents stored in this object.
+This field is used in optimistic locking.
+  This field will be ignored when inserting a new PublicAdvertisedPrefix.
+  An up-to-date fingerprint must be provided in order to update the PublicAdvertisedPrefix, otherwise the request will fail with error 412 conditionNotMet.
 * `self_link` - The URI of the created resource.